Zingle/rest-api-documentation/error_codes.md

 3005 | Only 'survey' and 'custom' automations may be triggered manually | 3006 | Unable to trigger inactive automation |
 3007 | Contact is already in an automation |
 3008 | Label not attached to contact.
-Nothing to detach. | 3100 | Contact channel not found |
+Nothing to detach. |
+3009 | Invalid value specified for 'Is Closed'.
+Value must be 'true' or 'false' 3010 | Channels must be an array of channel objects 3011 | First name, last name, title, email addresses, and phone numbers are not editable on locked contacts 3012 | You can not use the return_existing option when specifying zero or multiple channels 3013 | Workflows cannot be triggered for email channels 3100 | Contact channel not found |
 3101 | Contact channel missing channel type |
 3102 | Contact channel missing value |